 We are pleased to announce that the Santee City Clerk's Office is now an official U.S. Passport Acceptance Facility!

-The City of Santee will transition from at-large to district-based elections starting November 6, 2018
+The City of Santee transitioned from at-large to district-based elections starting November 6, 2018

-Voters in Districts 1, 2 and 3 will each elect a Council Member at the November 6, 2018 election.
-The Council Member elected in District 3 at the 2018 election will serve an initial two-year term, meaning that District 3 will elect a Council Member again in 2020.
-The purpose of this initial two-year term is to change the election sequence so that beginning in 2020; two Council Members are elected every two years.
+Voters in Districts 1, 2 and 3 elected a Council Member at the November 6, 2018 election.
+Our District 3 Vice Mayor, Laura Koval, is serving an initial two-year term, meaning that District 3 will elect a Council Member again in 2020.
+The purpose of this initial two-year term is to change the election sequence so that beginning in 2020, two Council Members are elected every two years.
 Voters in District 4 will elect a Council Member at the November 2020 election, completing Santee’s transition to district representation.
 All Santee voters will have the opportunity to cast a vote for Mayor in November 2020.
 To find your district, click here for an interactive map.
 Click here to view the adopted map.
 To locate your polling place, please visit the Registrar of Voters.

 Complete Agenda packets (with background staff reports) may be reviewed at these locations: